IamEzi/Kirka-Trade-Presents/README.md

 - **Dawn Client**
 - Other compatible Kirka clients

-For Redline Client, its official documentation lists **Userscripts** as a supported customization feature. citeturn0search0
+For Ezi Client, its official documentation lists **Userscripts** as a supported customization feature. citeturn0search0

 The exact method for adding a script can differ between clients.